Frequently Asked Questions

 Do I need a Student Visa?

-INTERLINK does not issue I-20s and acceptance letters to applicants for the purpose of requesting a change of visa status from USCIS
+INTERLINK does not issue I-20s and acceptance letters to applicants for the purpose of requesting a change of visa status from USCIS.

 What is my immigration status after I enter the U.S.